wp-plugins/rencontre/readme.txt

 For visitors not connected, you can view thumbnails and small profile of the last registered members using the shortcode [rencontre_libre] or php
 `&lt;?php if(!is_user_logged_in()) Rencontre::f_ficheLibre(); ?&gt;`

+* You need to add the WP connection link :
 You can add this in the header to have the WP and the Facebook connections links :
 `&lt;?php Rencontre::f_loginFB();
 	wp_loginout(home_url()); if (!is_user_logged_in()) { ?&gt;